 Four Strategies For Interview Success

-The word ‘interview’ can push any relatively confident person into an anxious mess.
-According to recent research, a whopping 93% of interview candidates experience interview anxiety at some point in their career.
+The word ‘interview’ can make any relatively confident person anxious.
+According to recent research, 93% of interview candidates experience interview anxiety at some point in their careers.
 This is hardly surprising.
 There’s nothing quite as nerve-wracking as walking into a room or joining a video call where you – and all of your potential slip-ups – are the main focus.
-I’ve certainly been there, and I am sure you have too.
+I’ve certainly been there, and I am sure you have, too.

 Having an interview for a job is almost like going on a blind date, except the person you’re meeting already knows all about you.
-You’re putting yourself on the line; opening yourself up to rejection as well as success.
+You’re putting yourself on the line, opening yourself up to rejection and success.

-In the highly competitive employment market, reaching the interview stage is a strong indicator that your qualifications, experience, and knowledge tick the boxes.
-The interview is certainly about verifying your capabilities, but what it’s really about is giving the interviewer a chance to get to know you, to work out if you’re a good fit for their team.
-It’s also about working out if they are a good fit for you.
+In the highly competitive employment market, reaching the interview stage strongly indicates that your qualifications, experience, and knowledge tick the boxes.
+The interview is undoubtedly about verifying your capabilities, but it’s really about giving the interviewer a chance to get to know you and determine if you’re a good fit for their team.
+It’s also about working out if they fit you well.

 An interview, at its core, is a conversation.
 It’s a speaking exercise.
-My last job interview was for a role that I’d wanted for years.
+My last job interview was for a role I’d wanted for years.
 After an inevitable period of fretting, I made a decision.
 I decided to treat the interview like a chat – because that’s what it was.
-I was totally myself, and totally honest.
+I was myself and honest.
 It worked.

-To build rapport with your interviewer and nail this all-important stage, try out these four key strategies.
+Try out these four key strategies to build rapport with your interviewer and nail this all-important stage.

 Humanise Your Interviewer

 Start by humanising your interviewer.
-They are a human being – someone who is making a decision that will impact your life, but also someone with worries, concerns, and joys, and who probably wants you to like them too.
+They are human beings making a decision that will impact your life, but also someone with worries, concerns, and joys, and who probably wants you to like them too.
 They may even be nervous themselves.

-With that in mind, it’s even more important to think of a job interview as a conversation, rather than an interrogation.
-Having compassion for the person who interviews you will remind you that they have their flaws and vulnerabilities too.
-This, in turn will help you to relax, take your time, and be your authentic self – while also doing the same for them.
+Considering that, it’s even more important to think of a job interview as a conversation rather than an interrogation.
+Having compassion for the person who interviews you will remind you that they have their flaws and vulnerabilities, too.
+This will help you relax, take your time, and be your authentic self – while also doing the same for them.

 You need to be prepared for your interview.
-At the very least, you want to have a clear idea of what the organisation you’re applying to join does, and its current focus and goals.
+At the very least, you want a clear idea of what the organisation you’re applying to join does and its current focus and goals.
 But over-preparation can be problematic.
 Remember to see your interview as a conversation.
-If you treat it like a performance, what happens when you forget your lines?
+What happens when you forget your lines if you treat it like a performance?
 If you’re honest and authentic, you won’t need a script.

-It’s great to be confident, but if you claim to be absolutely brilliant at X then you need to back it up with an example.
-Give genuine evidence of where you’ve modelled the behaviours they want to see, and if you don’t have an example, think about how you would apply the given behaviour in an imagined scenario.
+It’s great to be confident, but you must back it up with an example if you claim to be brilliant at X. Give genuine evidence of where you’ve modelled the behaviours they want to see, and if you don’t have an example, think about how you would apply the behaviour in an imagined scenario.

-If you get the job, or the promotion, you’re likely to interact with your interviewers again.
+If you get the job or the promotion, you will likely interact with your interviewers again.
 They may even become your direct manager.
 People are sensitive to façades.
 They will recognise if you’re putting on an act, and it won’t endear them to you.
-So be yourself, from start to finish.
+So be yourself from start to finish.

 Leverage Active Listening

-Interviews appear to be all about talking, so you might be wondering where the listening part comes in.
-Consider the key facets of active listening: open body language, eye contact, responsiveness.
-You exhibit these behaviours when you’re talking to a friend or a loved one because you’re genuinely engaged with what they have to say.
+Interviews appear to be about talking, so you might wonder where the listening part comes in.
+Consider the critical facets of active listening: open body language, eye contact, and responsiveness.
+You exhibit these behaviours when talking to a friend or a loved one because you’re genuinely engaged with what they say.
 These golden rules also apply in interviews, whether you’re listening or replying to a question.

 Let your interviewer see that you’re engaging with them by maintaining eye contact, allowing them time to speak, and giving visual clues like nods.
 Actions speak louder than words, and it’s no use being a brilliant speaker if you’re staring at your feet.

-A common piece of interview advice is to ask questions.
-This doesn’t mean you need to walk in with a prepared list, although that can be helpful.
+A typical piece of interview advice is to ask questions.
+This doesn’t mean you must walk in with a prepared list, although that can be helpful.
 A better way to frame it is to cultivate curiosity.